FXTD-ODYSSEY/mpdb/README.md

 ## How to set breakpoint

-the plugin fully base on the pdb moudle , you could think it as the pdb moudle wrap for maya and interact with Qt Widget.
+the plugin fully base on the pdb module , you could think it as the pdb module wrap for maya and interact with Qt Widget.

 ```python
 import mpdb
 mpdb.set_trace()
 ```

-Once the debug toolbar popup, you can import the mpdb moudle already.
+Once the debug toolbar popup, you can import the mpdb module already.
-And how it work is exactly the same as python pdb moudle.
+And how it work is exactly the same as python pdb module.

 When you use the set_trace method, the next running line will set breakpoint.